 Line 27.
-Partnerships should skip this section.
+Partnerships (other than electing large partnerships) should skip this section.
 Partners should enter on the applicable lines of Part III amounts subject to section 1252 according to instructions from the partnership.

 You may have ordinary income on the disposition of certain farmland held more than 1 year but less than 10 years.